|3||La Jolla, California|

 |Good|| 38 US AQI||PM2.5|

-PM2.5 concentration in Charlotte air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Charlotte is currently 1.8 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|